dcalhoun/david-calhoun/app/_posts/2013-10-30-migration-to-jekyll-my-journey-to-understanding-yeoman.md

 Assuming you already have Node & npm installed (I recommend using [homebrew](http://madebyhoundstooth.com/blog/install-node-with-homebrew-on-os-x/)), that's all it takes to get a Yeoman-generated, Grunt-compiling Jekyll site running on your local machine.
 I am utilizing the [jekyllrb generator](https://github.com/robwierzbowski/generator-jekyllrb) that I found via the Yeoman [community generators page](http://yeoman.io/community-generators.html).

-A nice thing about the jekyllrb generator is that is has built in configuration options for including/excluding Sass, Compass, Bootstrap, H5BP & CoffeeScript — as well as other tools.
+A nice thing about the jekyllrb generator is that is has built-in configuration options for including/excluding Sass, Compass, Bootstrap, H5BP & CoffeeScript — as well as other tools.
 This step-by-step approach to generating my Jekyll site through a Yeoman generator helped me understand the benefit of Yeoman generators.
 Creating & configuring my Jekyll site became very easy.

 The Yeoman workflow also includes the use of [Grunt](http://gruntjs.com/) & [Bower](http://bower.io/).
 Bower is a package manager.
 In short, it simplifies the process of downloading & including libraries on which your web app/site may depend.